ADVERTISEMENT

 In 1979, Karen recorded a solo album with legendary producer Phil Ramone, consisting of adult-oriented and disco, up-tempo material with more sexual lyrics and the use of Karen’s higher vocal register.
 Brother Richard and the executives at A&M didn’t like the results and shelved the album, (which was finally released in 1996).

-Karen dated a number of well-known men, including Mike Curb, Steve Martin and Alan Osmond.
+Karen dated several well-known men, including Mike Curb, Steve Martin and Alan Osmond.
 She then met and married real estate developer Thomas James Burris on August 31, 1980, who, it turned out, was mostly interested in her money.
 Burris concealed from Karen, who desperately wanted children, the fact that he had undergone a vasectomy.
 Their marriage ended after 14 months.

 Karen’s quest to be thin seems to have begun innocently enough just after high school graduation when she started the Stillman water diet.
 When she slimmed down from 145 to 120 lbs., her friends and family praised her weight loss.
 It was only after her weight continued to plummet, dropping to a skeletal 90 lbs. in the mid-1970s, that they realized her health was in jeopardy.
 By the autumn of 1975, Karen’s failing health could no longer be ignored.
 In addition to her skeletal appearance, she was mentally and physically exhausted.